Sharad1928/Electricity_System/README.md

 # Electricity_System
-This is Java HTML CSS based project.
+This is Java HTML CSS-based project.
+To run this project use NetBeans and a separate database.